List of DC Comics characters: K: Drury Walker

-In the 1990s, in the post-Crisis continuity, Killer Moth's real identity is revealed as Drury Walker, an unsuccessful criminal whom no one takes seriously.
+In the 1990s, in the post-Crisis continuity, Killer Moth's real identity is revealed as Drury Walker, an unsuccessful criminal who is not taken seriously.
 He again adopts the false identity of Cameron van Cleer and the persona of Killer Moth to fight Batman.
-This version first appears in Batman: Shadow of the Bat #7-9 (December 1992-February 1993), with a more detailed origin story appearing in Batgirl: Year One #1-9 (February–October 2003).
+In the Underworld Unleashed storyline, Killer Moth was transformed into a moth-like creature called Charaxes after seling his soul to Neron, seeking to gain power and be feared.